JayMan91/JayMan91.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a PhD student at Vrije Universiteit Brussels.
-My Ph.D. advisor is [Prof. dr. Tias Guns](http://homepages.vub.ac.be/~tiasguns/).
+I am currently a *<font color="#FF6600">post-doctoral research associate at Vrije Universiteit Brussels</font>*.
+I have completed my Ph.D. under the supervision of [Prof. dr. Tias Guns](http://homepages.vub.ac.be/~tiasguns/).
 My research falls at the confluence of machine learning (ML) and combinatorial optimization problem (COP).

-In my PhD, I study *<font color="#FF6600">Decision-focused learning</font>*.
-In decision-focused learning, ML prediction is followed by COP for decision making.
+In my PhD, I have studied *<font color="#FF6600">Decision-focused learning</font>*.
+In decision-focused learning, ML prediction is followed by COP for decision-making.
 The goal is to train the ML model, very often a neural network model, directly considering the error after the COP.
-The challenge is how to embed the COP into the ML training loop.
+The primary challenge in the implementation decision-focused learning is how to embed the COP into the ML training loop.
-I work on differentiable optimizer, which enables passing the gradient through the COP for training the ML model.
-I am also interested in scalable decision-focused learning, so that it can be applied in real-life COPs, which are often NP-hard and difficult to solve.
+To address this challenge, I have developed a differentiable optimizer, which enables passing the gradient through the COP for training the ML model.
+I am also interested in scalable decision-focused learning, so that it can be applied in real-life COPs, which are often NP-hard and time-consuming to solve.

 # Conference Articles